 Four years of religious Shellac use later and my nails resemble those thin blotting papers you use to de-shine your T-zone.
 They’re short, brittle and they break at the drop of a hat.
 Not ideal.
 Crappy nails aside, we recently wrote about how the UV nail lamps can increase your skin cancer risk.
 For these two reasons, I’ve decided to break up with Shellac and start using a new polish method called SNS.

 SNS is basically what you’d get if Shellac and acrylics had a super-baby.
-It stands for Signature Nail Systems and it’s gained a lot of popularity over the last year.
+It stands for Signature Nail Systems and it’s gained a lot of popularity over the last few years.
 It’s almost the same price as Shellac, doesn’t ruin your nails and doesn’t require setting with a UV lamp.

 One of the reasons Shellac can ruin your nails is because it’s not very flexible.
 Because of this, it can cause the nail to bend inwards which can lead to breakage.
 Not only does this not happen with SNS, the dipping powder also helps to grow and strengthen your nails!
 Yep, this is one of the rare occasions where something actually isn’t too good to be true.